Photo Editing Software

 The original program was created over two decades ago to allow people using Windows computers to open, view and change the file type of drawing, painting and picture files.

-The modern version of the program, called XnView MP, now runs on Windows, Macintosh and Linux computers.
+The modern version of the program now runs on Windows, Macintosh and Linux computers.
 The program has some basic photo editing capabilities.
-For example, in the Macintosh version of XnView MP the Properties item in the Edit menu opens a window that lists all of the technical details about a photo that only a camera club enthusiast would think to ask.
+The Macintosh version of XnView MP has a Properties item in the Edit menu that lists all of the technical details about a photo that only a camera club enthusiast would want to know.

 IrfanView and XnView have been in competition with each other from day one.
 The two shareware programs were developed at the same time in history for exactly the same purpose.
 A decade ago the IranView program had some photo editing capabilities similar to XnView.
 Although I do not have a Windows computer to download IrfanView on today the program screenshots on its website suggest the program has at least a basic set of photo editing capabilities.

 If you have a Windows computer and download IrfanView make sure you also download the full package of plug-ins.
 Choose the 64 bit versions of IrfanView and plug-ins.

 There are German, French and English language versions of the website.
 Sometimes finding your way to the English version is a bit tricky.

 The history and original purpose of GraphicConverter is exactly the same as IrfanView and XnView except that GraphicConverter was created for Macintosh computers rather than Windows computers.
 It is a shareware program that you can download and try for free on your computer before deciding to buy a license.